ThePrefixCyber/hellogo/README.md

 # hellogo

-Simple cross-platform Go program.
+Cross-platform hello world program in go.
 Double click to run.
 Writes a text file to ../output relative to the directory of the compiled executable.
 Also makes a popup on Windows.

 ## Requirements